Tedd: Comic? What comic?

 - The page image is from a fan comic for My Little Pony: Friendship Is Magic, where the character Pinkie Pie is a noted fourth-wall-breaker.
 Surprisingly enough, this does not happen at all in the actual show, with the exception of...

-- In the episode "Putting Your Hoof Down", the minotaur Iron Will stares at the fourth wall while saying his catchphrase, then Pinkie Pie and Rarity look in the same direction with an expression of confusion.
+- In the episode "Putting Your Hoof Down", the minotaur Iron Will gives the fourth wall a thumbs-up while saying his catchphrase, then Pinkie Pie and Rarity look in the same direction with an expression of confusion.

 - In the South Park episode "It's A Jersey Thing", Shiela admits via a Jersey Shore-style Confession Cam that she's from Jersey.
 Which leads to this moment...

 Sharon: Um, Sheila, who are you talking to?

 Shiela: You wouldn't understand.
 It's a Jersey thing.